LEAF: Navigating Concept Drift in Cellular Networks: Problem Setup

 \textbf{Why these datasets?} The first requirement for any dataset used to analyze concept drift is that it should actually contain clear evidence of such drift.
 Our analysis in Section~\ref{sec:drift} establishes that the variables, which are Key Performance Indicators (KPIs) from the cellular network, in \dataset and \datasetlarge do indeed drift over time.
 Intuitively, this drift occurs due to endogenous reasons like changes in network infrastructure and KPI definitions, as well as exogenous ones such as the COVID-19 pandemic.

 Further, \dataset is affected by factors from software upgrades to mobility pattern changes.
-It is extremely diverse since different KPIs exhibit drastically different behavior over time.
-Some are relatively stable throughout, others change gradually while some are bursty, with sudden, short-lived changes in value.
+It provides "apples to apples" comparison across time.
+It is diverse since different KPIs exhibit drastically different behavior over time.
 This diversity and the real-world nature of the dataset lead to generalizable insights from our methods, since a wide variety of possible time-series behavior is captured within our dataset. \datasetlarge extends the KPI diversity further by including the operational growth of eNodeBs in this area, adding more heterogeneity from practice.

 \textbf{Further details.} \dataset contains information from 412 common eNodeBs across time.
 It is collected in a large city and surrounding metropolitan area (rural, suburban, and urban included) in the United States.
 The dataset spans more than four years---from January 1, 2018 to March 28, 2022---and contains 699,381 daily eNodeB-level logs. \datasetlarge has the same information, but with a maximum of 898 eNodeBs, containing 1,084,837 daily logs.